scaffold-eth/se-2-docs/docs/recipes/WriteToContractWriteAsyncButton.md

 # Write to a Contract with `writeAsync` button

-This recipe shows how to implement a button that allows users to interact with a smart contract by executing the `writeAsync` function.
+This recipe shows how to implement a button that allows users to interact with a smart contract by executing the `writeAsync` function returned by [useScaffoldContractWrite](/hooks/useScaffoldContractWrite).
 By following this guide, you can create a user interface for writing data to a contract.

-In this recipe you will use [useScaffoldContractWrite](/hooks/useScaffoldContractWrite) Scaffold ETH-2 hook, and [ParseEther viem utility](https://viem.sh/docs/utilities/parseEther.html#parseether).

 Here is the full code, which we will be implementing in the guide below: